Institute for Agricultural and Fisheries Research (ILVO)

 FWO (Scientific Research Foundation – Flanders) supports fundamental research in all areas of scientific domains.
 FWO is participating in the JPI HDHL and in the last years it has provided funding for the current joint actions DEDIPAC, BIOMARKERS and ENPADASI.

-IWT (agency for Innovation by Science and Technology) supports applied and strategic basic research in all areas of science fields oriented towards economic valorization.
+VLAIO (Flanders Innovation and Entrepreneurship) supports applied and strategic basic research in all areas of science fields oriented towards economic valorization.
 It has funded many research projects concerning a more healthy food (e.g. reduced salts, sugar replacement, ...) and 'Food for focus groups' via Flanders' FOOD research calls.
 Flanders' FOOD is the Flemish centre of excellence for food manufacturing.
-Furthermore, IWT has shown interest in the upcoming joint actions 'Food Models and Food Processing' and 'Malnutrition' of JPI HDHL.
+Furthermore, VLAIO has shown interest in the upcoming joint actions 'Food Models and Food Processing' and 'Malnutrition' of JPI HDHL.

-FNRS (Fund for Scientific Research, French-speaking Community) also supports fundamental research in all areas of scientific domains.
-FNRS has participated in the ENPADASI joint action as well as in the Malnutrition in the Elderly Joint Action and is interested in the other upcoming joint actions calls.
+F.R.S.-FNRS (Fund for Scientific Research, French-speaking Community) also supports fundamental research in all areas of scientific domains.
+F.R.S.-FNRS has participated in the ENPADASI joint action as well as in the Malnutrition in the Elderly Joint Action and is interested in the other upcoming joint actions calls.

 National Grant Programmes

-- Apart from the Flemish funding organisations FWO and IWT and the research funding by RPOs themselves, there is no national grant programme
+- Apart from the Flemish funding organisations FWO and VLAIO and the research funding by RPOs themselves, there is no national grant programme

-- FWO and FNRS use their programme 'research projects' for its participation in JPI and ERA-Net There is a dedicated budget for funding for food-industry related topics within the innovation platform Flanders' FOOD.
-This projects align with programmes of IWT.
+- FWO and F.R.S.-FNRS use their programme 'research projects' for its participation in JPI and ERA-Net.
+There is a dedicated budget for funding for food-industry related topics within the innovation platform Flanders' FOOD.
+This projects align with programmes of VLAIO.
 No other dedicated programmes for food and health are established

 Governance structure for alignment of national research programs